 9. They’re usually smiling (when I see them) and seem like they’re really enjoying being with their children.

-10. Staying up late isn’t a big deal to them.
+10. Staying up late isn’t a big deal to a single dad.

 11. They’re fun! (sorry, moms, you’re fun, too, but they’re REALLY fun)